Electromagnetic articulography: Development of two and three dimensional sensors

 Thomas Hixon was the first to describe the use of electromagnetic principles to measure articulation.
-In his letter to the editor, published in The Journal of the Acoustical Society of America, he described a setup using two sensor coils and one generator coil.
+In his 1971 letter to the editor, published in The Journal of the Acoustical Society of America, he described a setup using two sensor coils and one generator coil.
 The sensor coils, attached to the forehead and back of the neck, would remain stationary while the generator coil, attached to the jaw, would move creating variable currents in the sensor coils.
 These currents could then be used to determine the distance in two dimensions.

 Early EMA systems like Hixon's had problems with accounting for tilting of the tongue during use as tilting of the sensor coils causes changes in the induced current that can skew data.
 In 1987, Paul Schönle et al. published an improved system that used three transmitter coils (analogous to Hixon's generator coil) and computer software to triangulate the position of sensor coils and account for tilt.
 However modern two-dimensional systems are still unable to compensate for tilting of sensors past 30 degrees and measurement is distorted if sensor coils are moved off the centerline of the mouth.
 In 1993, Andreas Zierdt published a description of an articulograph that would be able to measure movement in three dimensions, though three dimensional articulographs have only been commercially available since around 2009.
 Zierdt's conceptualization placed six transmitter coils equidistant from each other.
 Because sensor coils are dipoles, when they are perpendicular to a transmitter coil the current induced is zero, so Zierdt angled the transmitter coils so that for any given rotation of a sensor coil, it was not perpendicular to more than three transmitter coils allowing for at least three transmitter coils to triangulate the position of the sensor.

 Effect on subjects

 As sensor coils are placed on the tongue of the subject, articulation may be affected depending on the placement of the coils, but no comparative analysis has shown whether articulation is altered because of the coils.
-The coils are about 3mm in size and are not considered to be a particularly large source of error for measurements.
+The coils are about 3 mm in size and are not considered to be a particularly large source of error for measurements.
 Some researchers have found that subjects are irritated by sensor coils placed on the tip of the tongue which can lead to disturbed articulation.
 Similarly, the wires attached to the sensor coils can inhibit articulation if not run out the side of the mouth.

 It has not been shown that long term exposure to electromagnetic fields is harmful to human health, but it is recommended to avoid subjects who are pregnant or who utilize pacemakers.
-Guidelines place the limit for safe continuous exposure between 100μT and 200μT.
-The field and frequencies output by electromagnetic articulographs are comparable to those put out by computer terminals with the maximum measured being about 10μT.
+Guidelines place the limit for safe continuous exposure between 100 μT and 200 μT.
+The field and frequencies output by electromagnetic articulographs are comparable to those put out by computer terminals with the maximum measured being about 10 μT.